-Gerry works the night shift at a gas station from midnight to six am.
-The employer, Joe, explained that no one was available to give Gerry a meal break, however, Joe told Gerry to eat his lunch on the job.
-Because Gerry did not receive a ½ hour meal break free from work, Gerry would be paid for the entire 6 hours he was at work.
+An employee works the night shift at a gas station from midnight to six am.
+The employer explained that no one was available to give the employee a meal break and they should eat their meal on the job.
+Because the employee did not receive a ½ hour meal break free from work, the employee would be paid for the entire 6 hours they were at work.

 This subsection ensures the meal break is considered time worked when an employee is required to be available for work during the break.
 An employee is available for work when an employer requires the employee to remain on company property during a meal break.

 Employees covered by a collective agreement

 Where there is a collective agreement, the enforcement of matters relating to Part 4, Hours of Work and Overtime, is through the grievance procedure, not through the enforcement provisions of the Act.